proxy-app/Proxy/README.md

 This is the exclusive page for all things Proxy.

-While our code is hidden elsewhere, we will log and share the progress and updates we make here.
+While our code is hidden elsewhere, we will log and share the progress and updates we make in our [PROXY development journey](https://github.com/marko-polo-cheno/Proxy/blob/main/PROXY-LOG.md).

 ## Contents
 [What](#what)  - [Why](#why)  - [Who](#who)  - [How](#how)  - [Limitations](#limitations)